Steve Price (broadcaster)

-Steven William Price (born 13 January 1955) is an Australian radio broadcaster and opinion columnist.
-He appears regularly on The Project.
+Steven William Price (born 13 January 1955) is an Australian radio and television broadcaster and opinion columnist.

+He regularly appeared on The Project.
 In 2022, Price announced his contract with Triple M was not renewed.
 Price worked at Macquarie Media broadcasting on 2GB, 4BC and 3AW.
 Previously, he was the program director and breakfast presenter at MTR 1377.

 He formerly worked for Fairfax Media, presenting the morning shift between 9 am and 12 noon on 2UE.
 He has been in journalism for over 30 years, firstly with News Limited, and also at 3AW.